morkai/walkner-outdoor/README.md

     with the controller is considered as lost.
 Countdown starts after every failed request until it reaches 0 or any other request succeeds.

+  * `coapClientTimeout` - a number of milliseconds after which the `coap-client` process will be killed if it does not exit before that time.

   * `coapClientPath` - an absolute path to the `coap-client` executable.

   * `stateFilesDir` - an absolute path to a directory with `one.bin`